DorianJov/head-md-time-in-time-out/process/observations.md

 In animation we need to learn how to control speed over a period of time with time shifting methods(ease in, out).

 How could I become more aware of my speed and use it to create something.

+Resume: Novemember 2022.11.02

+Researched on speed theory and chaos movement.

+We all have "movement/speed" habits.
+For exemple: My current student's week average time per day outside my house is 13 hours.
+"Moving habits" made me think of an hamster on a wheel, at the core, it uses speed to keeps im busy.

 ## Pattern of Life Analysis